15 Different Types of German Bread

 1. Dreikornbrot

-Dreikornbrot, also known as three-grain bread, is a hearty and nutritious German bread made with rye, wheat, and oats.
-This type of bread is perfect for those looking for a filling and satisfying meal.
+Dreikornbrot, or three-grain bread, is a hearty and nutritious German bread made with rye, wheat, and oats.
+It is perfect for those looking for a filling and satisfying meal.

 2. Vollkornbrot